Genealogical constructions of population models: Introduction

 \subsection{Structure of paper}

 The rest of the paper is laid out as follows.
 In \S\ref{notation} we lay out the notation that we need for our discrete and continuous population models and for the `averaging' operations that we apply when we use the Markov mapping theorem.
-In order to construct our general models, we exploit the fact that sums of generators are typically generators and so we can break our models apart into component pieces.
+In order to construct our general models, we exploit the fact that sums of generators are typically generators (see, for example, Problem 32 in Section 4.11 of \cite{EK86}), and so we can break our models apart into component pieces.
 In \S\ref{components}, we examine each of these components in turn.
 In \S\ref{examples}, we draw these together into a collection of familiar, and not so familiar, examples.
 For convenience, some useful identities for Poisson random measures are gathered together in Appendix~\ref{poisson identities}, and the Markov mapping theorem is stated in Appendix~\ref{mpsect}.
+We refer to Appendix~A.2 of \cite{KR11} for necessary results on conditionally Poisson systems.

-We need to emphasize that \S\ref{components}\ contains calculations, not proofs.
-These calculations give the first step in the application of the Markov mapping theorem, Theorem \ref{mf}, which ensures that the lookdown constructions actually represent the desired processes, but additional details should be checked for particular applications.
+We need to emphasize that although \S\ref{components} is the main focus of the paper, it contains calculations, not proofs.
+These calculations give the first step in the application of the Markov mapping theorem, Theorem \ref{mf}, which ensures that the lookdown constructions actually represent the desired processes, but additional details must be checked for particular applications.
+We spell this out in the simplest example of a pure death process in \S\ref{pure death process} and in the novel setting of the spatial $\Lambda$-Fleming-Viot process and its extensions in \S\ref{sectslfv} and \S\ref{sectslfv2}.
 In addition, the discrete particle models, indexed by $\lambda >0$, should converge to measure-valued models as $\lambda\rightarrow\infty$.
 For many of the models, convergence of the lookdown constructions is obvious while in other cases, convergence follows easily by standard generator/martingale problem arguments.
 It is then useful to know that convergence of the lookdown constructions implies convergence of the corresponding measure-valued processes.
-Appendices A.2 and A.3 of \cite{KR11} provide the results needed to verify this convergence.
+Appendix~A.3 of \cite{KR11} provides the results needed to verify this convergence.

 The results given in \S\ref{examples}\ are intended to be rigorous unless otherwise indicated.